-While the annual speed estimates for an average wind resource year exceed the rule of thumb minima for both hub heights of consideration, it is important to consider that these are indeed estimates and accordingly the model wind speed error at nearby locations with observations must be examined.
-Figure 14 shows that the multi-annual average 10 m (33 ft) wind speed error for Global Wind Atlas 3 (GWA3) at Saipan International Airport and two locations on Guam ranges from -1.1 m/s (-2.5 mph) to +3.3 m/s (+7.4 mph).
-These errors are not necessarily indicative of the accuracy of wind speed estimates for Marpi, but provide a range of error possibilities to consider.
+While the annual speed estimates for an average wind resource year exceed the rule of thumb minima for both hub heights of consideration, it is important to consider that these are indeed estimates, and accordingly, the model wind speed error at nearby locations with observations must be examined.
+Figure 18 shows that the multiannual average 10 m (33 ft) wind speed errors for GWA3, at Saipan International Airport and two locations on Guam, range from -1.1 m/s (-2.5 mph) to +3.3 m/s (+7.4 mph).
+These errors are not necessarily indicative of the accuracy of wind speed estimates for Marpi but provide a range of error possibilities to consider.

 As these errors are substantially greater than the difference between the Marpi estimates and the rule of thumb wind speed minima, on-site measurements are recommended to better inform decisions concerning the potential for wind energy development at Marpi.

-Figure 14.
-GWA3 Error at Locations with Wind Speed Observations on Saipan and Guam
+Figure 18.
+GWA3 errors at locations with wind speed observations on Saipan and Guam.

 Wind turbines exhibit generation loss for a variety of reasons.
-Table 4 displays the custom loss assumptions created for a potential wind project at Marpi and assumes higher loss for availability due to the length of travel likely required for personnel to perform maintenance, and environmental impacts due to the relatively frequent occurrence of severe weather.
-Other loss categories are assumed to be low, such as wake loss since the desired location for wind deployment at Marpi allows for a single turbine, and curtailment since the energy scenarios for Marpi feature battery energy storage systems (BESS).
+Table 5 displays the custom loss assumptions created for a potential wind project at Marpi and assumes a higher loss for availability due to the length of travel likely required for personnel to perform maintenance and environmental impacts due to the relatively frequent occurrence of severe weather.
+Other loss categories are assumed to be low, such as wake loss since the desired location for wind deployment at Marpi allows for a single turbine and curtailment since the energy scenarios for Marpi feature battery energy storage systems (BESSs).